 - While Stephenie Meyer generally gave approval of the film adaptation of her series, she expressed disapproval at quite a few changes in Eclipse, most notably the scene where Edward yells at Jacob for forcibly kissing Bella (she initially said it made Edward not be the bigger man, then later said it was because Edward angrily grabbing Jacob's arm should have ripped it off, if it were canon).
 This possibly explains why she was given much more creative control over the final two movies.

-- Perhaps the most extreme example is Boris Vian's reaction to the film adaptation of his novel, I Will Spit on Your Graves (not to be confused with I Spit on Your Grave, its remake, or the sequel to the remake).
+- Perhaps the most extreme example is Boris Vian's reaction to the film adaptation of his novel, I Will Spit on Your Graves (not to be confused with I Spit on Your Grave).
 Vian denounced the adaptation while it was in production.
 He attended the premiere, but started complaining about the film a few minutes into the screening.
 Then he collapsed with a heart attack and died on the way to the hospital.

 - Alien co-creator Ronald Shusett has criticized Prometheus for being the complete antithesis of the first movie.
 He's not too happy with the third and fourth films either.

 - Paul Verhoeven, who directed the original Total Recall has expressed pleasure at the disappointing returns of its remake.
 It doesn't help that the cast and crew of the remake referred to the original as kitsch.

 - Clive Cussler hated the film adaptation of Raise the Titanic so much that 25 years passed before he allowed another of his novels - Sahara - to be adapted.
 He hated that even more and advised fans to boycott it.